DC801/BM-Badge/SD_Card/MAGE/README.md

 Each map can have a maximum of 64 entities.

+#### Map Coordinate Underflow

+If a vertex crosses the left and/or top edge of the map coordinate space, its coordinates will underflow (i.e. become a very, very high value).
+This can cause unexpected behavior in scripts trying to interact with the vector object.

+This goes for the coordinates of entities, too, since they use the map coordinate space.

 ## Three Entity Types

 In the MGE, there are three types of entities.
 Each have a `PrimaryIdType`: